Sizewell

 Sizewell is an English fishing hamlet in the East Suffolk district of Suffolk, England.
 It belongs to the civil parish of Leiston and lies on the North Sea coast just north of the larger holiday village of Thorpeness, between the coastal towns of Aldeburgh and Southwold.
 It is 2 mi east of the town of Leiston and belongs within the Suffolk Coast and Heaths AONB.
 It is the site of two nuclear power stations, one of them still active.
-There have been tentative plans for a third station to be built at the site.
+A third nuclear power station, Sizewell C, received its Final Investment Decision on 22 July 2025, when the UK Energy Secretary signed a multi-billion-pound agreement formally approving the project's construction.

 Nuclear power stations

 The village is the location of two separate nuclear power stations, the Magnox Sizewell A and pressurised water reactor (PWR) Sizewell B, which are readily visible to the north of the village.
 Sizewell A is being decommissioned, having ceased to generate electricity in 2006.
 The decommissioning process is expected to take until 2027 to complete, with the site not expected to be cleared until 2098.
-There were plans to build a third nuclear power station nearby, but by May 2013 there were significant doubts about whether an agreement would be reached with the government.
-However, in October 2021, the government announced new funding rules to allow the funding to be found through the RAB (Regulated Asset Base).
+Plans to build a third nuclear power station at the site progressed over subsequent years.
+In October 2021, the government introduced the Regulated Asset Base (RAB) model as a funding mechanism for the project.
+On 22 July 2025, UK Energy Secretary Ed Miliband signed the Final Investment Decision for Sizewell C, formally approving the project at a capital cost of around £38 billion at 2024 prices.
+The UK government took an initial 44.9% equity stake, becoming the largest single shareholder, alongside private investors including EDF, Centrica, La Caisse, and Amber Infrastructure.
+Once operational, the plant is projected to supply electricity equivalent to the needs of six million homes for at least 60 years.

 "Welcome to Sizewell, twinned with Chernobyl" was a slogan used by anti-nuclear campaigners.